FabricMC/fabric-docs/develop/loom/index.md

 ## Split Client & Common Code {#split-sources}

 For years a common source of server crashes has been from mods accidentally calling client only code when installed on a server.
-The latest loom and loader verions provide an option to require all client code to be moved into its own sourceset.
+The latest Loom and Loader versions provide an option to require all client code to be moved into its own source set.
 This is done to provide a compile-time guarantee against calling client only Minecraft code or client only API on the server.
-A single jar file that works on both the client and server is still built from the two sourcesets.
+A single jar file that works on both the client and server is still built from the two source sets.

 The following snippet from a build.gradle file shows how you can enable this for your mod.
-As your mod will now be split across two sourcesets, you will need to use the new DSL to define your mods sourcesets.
-This enables Fabric Loader to group your mods classpath together.
+As your mod will now be split across two source sets, you will need to use the new DSL to define your mods source sets.
+This enables Fabric Loader to group your mod's classpath together.
 This is also useful for some other complex multi-project setups.

 Minecraft 1.18 (1.19 recommended), Loader 0.14 and Loom 1.0 or later are required to split the client and common code.